Coming Soon

 The first splash was always the worst.

 Teo stepped off the stone stairs into the black water and his body seized.
 Shockingly cold, smelling of silt and something faintly metallic.
 It hit like a fist.
-His breath slammed shut and his spine locked and every rational thought he'd ever had was replaced by the single burning conviction that the gods could not possibly require this.
-He cupped water in both hands and poured it over his head.
-He made a noise.
-He wasn't proud of it.
+His breath slammed shut and his spine locked.
+Every rational thought he had was replaced by the single burning conviction that the gods could not possibly require this.
+He cupped water in both hands and poured it over his head, making a sound he wasn't proud of.

-Anaca went next.
-She always treated it like something to defeat rather than endure.
-She stepped in without hesitating, poured water over her head, jaw clenched.
-No sound.
+Yolma went next.
+She always treated the lake as something to be defeated rather than endured.
+She stepped in without hesitating, poured water over her hair, jaw set, no sound.
 A small, daily victory.

-“Every morning,” she said, watching him with the calm superiority of someone who had suffered in silence.
-“Every single morning you act surprised.”
+“Every morning,” she said, watching him from the bottom step with the calm superiority of someone who had suffered in silence.
+“Every morning you act surprised.”

 Purification, the elders said.
 A cleansing of the body before cleansing the gods' house.
 Teo was fairly sure the gods didn't care how clean his skin was before sunrise.
 But you didn't say that out loud.

-They climbed back up the lake stairs—stone steps worn smooth by a hundred years of bare feet before theirs, slick with algae at the waterline—and dressed quickly on the platform above.
-Loincloths, cotton tilmas against the chill, hair tied back from their faces.
+They climbed back up the lake stairs, the stone steps worn smooth by a hundred years of bare feet before theirs, slick with algae at the waterline.
+They dressed quickly on the platform above: cotton tilmas against the chill, hair tied back.
 Their sandals dangled from their belts; you didn't wear them for temple chores unless you wanted a scolding about softness.
+The flagstones bit cold through his feet, but after the frigid lake it was a minor discomfort.

 The Three Acolytes